abredvik/frame-interpolation/README.md

 a single pixel out of place.
 To resolve these artifacts, I use median blurring.

 ## Results
-The results of this algorithm can be found below; the two examples pan from `alpha=0` to `alpha=1`.
+Some results of this algorithm can be found below; the two examples pan from `alpha=0` to `alpha=1`.
 It seems to perform well in general, but still suffers from some minor artifacts.
-From experimentation, these artifacts seem to be caused by the lack of vertical disparities.
-One way to resolve these artifacts would be to use optical flow instead of the given disparity map, but this causes significant overhead for the algorithm.
-Additionally, this algorithm struggles with `alpha < 0` and `alpha > 1` since these tend to have signifcant holes caused by occlusion that exist in both warped images.
+From experimentation, these artifacts seem to be caused by slight vertical misalignment between the images (since the disparity maps represent purely horizontal disparity).
+One way to resolve these artifacts would be to use optical flow instead of the given disparity map in order to provide a bidrectional forward mapping, but this causes significant overhead for the algorithm (especially for high-resolution images).
+Additionally, this algorithm struggles with generating images where `alpha < 0` or `alpha > 1` since these tend to have significant holes caused by regions occluded in both warped images.
 ![adirondack](examples/example1.png)
 ![motorcycle](examples/example2.png)